yoav-klein/aws/identity-providers/application/README.md

 ## What it does
 ---
-We'll create an S3 bucket in AWS, and access it using a user in Azure AD.
+We'll create an S3 bucket in AWS, and view it using a user in Azure AD.

 ## Set the stage
 ---